 Local ordinances establish minimum standards for the maintenance of all premises.
 It is the responsibility of the Health District to enforce these codes.
 Buildings are inspected to assure that lighting, ventilation, electricity, heating and plumbing are installed correctly and properly maintained.

-This local ordinance establishes minimum standards for maintaining proper sanitary conditions at salons which offer barbering, hairdressing and cosmetology, nail technician, tanning, tattoo and/or body piercing and protects and promotes public health, safety, and welfare by preventing the spread of disease, including, but not limited to, viral, bacterial, and fungal infections.
+West Hartford's local ordinance establishes minimum standards for maintaining proper sanitary conditions at salons which offer barbering, hairdressing and cosmetology, nail technician, tanning, tattoo and/or body piercing and protects and promotes public health, safety, and welfare by preventing the spread of disease, including, but not limited to, viral, bacterial, and fungal infections.

 Vector Control-Mosquito and Tick Reduction